-A DateTime format function is an anonymous built-in function.
+A DateTime format function is an anonymous built-in function that has a [[DateTimeFormat]] internal slot.

-When a DateTime format function is called with optional argument date, the following steps are taken:
+When a DateTime format function F is called with optional argument date, the following steps are taken:

-- 1. Let dtf be the this value.
+- 1. Let dtf be F.[[DateTimeFormat]].

-- Assert: Type(dtf) is Object and dtf.
+- 2. Assert: Type(dtf) is Object and dtf has an [[InitializedDateTimeFormat]] internal slot.

-[[InitializedDateTimeFormat]] is true.

 - 3. If date is not provided or is undefined, then

 - a.
 Let x be Call(%Date\now%, undefined).

 - 4. Else,

 - a.
 Let x be ?
 ToNumber(date).

 - 5. Return FormatDateTime(dtf, x).

-- NOTEThe function returned by [[Get]] is bound to thisDateTimeFormat object so that it can be passeddirectly to Array.prototype.map or other functions.